pingcap/docs-cn/optimistic-transaction.md

 scheduler-concurrency = 2048000
 ```

-In addition, TiKV supports monitoring the time spent on waiting latches in scheduler.
+In addition, TiKV supports monitoring the time spent on waiting latches in the scheduler.

 ![Scheduler latch wait duration](/media/optimistic-transaction-metric.png)

-When `Scheduler latch wait duration` is high and there is no slow writes, it can be safely concluded that there are many write conflicts at this time.
+When `Scheduler latch wait duration` is high and there are no slow writes, it can be safely concluded that there are many write conflicts at this time.